vamping111/terraform-provider-testmark/website/docs/d/ami.html.markdown

 * `virtualization_type` - The type of virtualization of the image (ie: `hvm`).

 ->  **Unsupported attributes**
-These exported attributes are currently unsupported by CROC Cloud:
+These exported attributes are currently unsupported:

 * `boot_mode` - The boot mode of the image.
 Always `""`.
 * `creation_date` - The date and time the image was created.
 Always `""`.